uchicago-library/digital_collection_validators/readme.md

 	- 5 independent files in the main directory (dc.xml, mets.xml, pdf, struct.text, text)
 	- all files in each subdirectory have the same extension
 	- the number of files in each subdirectory are consistent with each other
+	- tbd: file names are in the right order; none are missing
+	- tbd: outputs an Excel sheet with errors
+	- tbd: check if the inputted directory exists

+If the inputted directory fails any of the above qualifications, dcv raises an error.

-Although this version of the validator runs on a local machine's command prompt or terminal, no programming experience is required.
+Although this version of dcv runs on a local machine's command prompt or terminal, no programming experience is required.
 To run the tool over a directory of OCR data, simply open the machine's command prompt and run the validator by inputting the path of the directory in question.

 # Quickstart